top of page

 Day 17 - Luang Prabang

 It’s our last full day in Luang Prabang, so we’ll make sure to make the most of it.
-In the early morning, we can witness the alms giving ceremony in the early morning.
-This is a longstanding tradition in Laos Buddhist culture that people will giving alms or donations.
+In the early morning, you have the option to witness the alms giving ceremony in the early morning.
+This is a longstanding tradition in Laos Buddhist culture where people give alms or donations to the monks on the street.
 It dates all the way back to the 14th century, around the time when Theravada Buddhism was chosen as the official religion by Laotian Kings.
 It is still daily practiced by thousands of Buddhist monks across Laos today.

 This act is known as “Sai Bat” or “Tak Bat”.
 Every morning at dawn, Buddhist monks and novices in orange robe set out from their monasteries to receive offerings of food from the local people.
 The offerings consist mainly of sticky rice which devotees wake up before dawn to cook.
-But sometimes offering food may contain fruit or other sweet treats, forming the monks’ daily meal.
-With more than 30 active Buddhist monasteries in Luang Prabang, the long column of monks walking silently and barefoot to receive their alms from people kneeling before them is certainly a sight to behold.
+With more than 30 active Buddhist monasteries in Luang Prabang, the long column of monks walking silently and barefoot to receive their alms from people sitting on stools lining the road before them is certainly a sight to behold.
+This is now an optional feature of the tour as it has become very touristic and not as authentic as it once was.
+However if you wish to see it, we will arrange a tuk-tuk for you and meet you afterwards for breakfast.

 Accommodation: VangLuang Hotel - Luang Prabang